 Causes of Heart Defects

-- Scientist identify that some types of congenital heart defects can be related to an abnormality of an infant’s chromosomes, single gene defects or environmental factors.
+- Scientist identifies that some types of congenital heart defects can be related to an abnormality of an infant’s chromosomes, single gene defects or environmental factors.

 Causes of Heart Infections